getditto/template-app-electron-react-ts-todo/README.md

 ## Bluetooth Low Energy on macOS

 If the Bluetooth Low Energy P2P transport is enabled, the application might crash in development when running on macOS due to missing permissions.
-In order to fix this, add your terminal app (or the app that you use to run this sample) to the list of apps allowed to use Bluetooth under **System Preferences > Security & Privacy > Bluetooth**.
+In order to fix this, add your terminal app (or the app that you use to run this sample) to the list of apps allowed to use Bluetooth under **Privacy & Security > Bluetooth** in the System Settings app.

 ## Bluetooth Low Energy on Linux